Cubie87/cubie87.github.io/posts/frameworkLaptop/frameworkLaptop.md

 #### Dock Issues

-This dock series, for me, is quite important, as all of my devices run through there.
+The Dell WD19TB dock series, for me, is quite important, as all of my devices run through there.

 Originally, the issue was simply that the Ethernet port wasn't being detected.
 I tried installing drivers from Dell without success.
 This was a minor issue, so I overlooked it, as I could still use Wifi, but at reduced speed (I should talk about my network setup sometime)